All Products

 compression_alg

-The algorithm used for data compression in SSH to reduce network bandwidth usage.
-The value can be none (no compression) or a specific algorithm such as zlib.
-Enabling compression may affect performance, so a balance between efficiency and security is needed.
+Data compression algorithm used in SSH to reduce network bandwidth usage.
+Values can be none (no compression) or a specific algorithm (such as zlib).
+Enabling compression may affect performance, requiring a balance between efficiency and security.

 none